miklosme/papers/src/app/home.md

+# Daily Digest (May 5, 2025)

+Buckle up, AI enthusiasts!
+We're diving into the cutting edge of multi-agent systems and collaborative AI.
+Get ready for a whirlwind tour of the latest breakthroughs that are reshaping how machines work together.

+First up, we've got a game-changer for routing modular agents.
+Imagine delivery drones that can combine mid-flight for efficiency, then split up to tackle individual tasks.
+This new [heuristic algorithm](https://papers.miklos.dev/2505.00928) uses a clever "virtual force" approach, balancing optimal routes with the benefits of teaming up.
+It's not just faster than existing methods – it's paving the way for truly scalable, dynamic multi-agent systems.

+But what good are smart routes if our agents can't see clearly?
+Enter the world of [cooperative perception](https://papers.miklos.dev/2505.00747), where vehicles share sensor data to extend their "vision."
+This comprehensive survey dives deep into the challenges of treating V2X communication as an information sensor.
+From data compression to fusion techniques that handle real-world imperfections, it's a roadmap for building robust, large-scale autonomous vehicle networks.

+Speaking of collaboration, the [Coral Protocol](https://papers.miklos.dev/2505.00749) is aiming to be the universal translator for AI agents.
+This open, decentralized framework could be the key to unlocking true cross-platform agent teamwork.
+With standardized messaging, modular coordination, and even built-in payment systems, Coral is laying the groundwork for an "Internet of Agents" that spans vendors and domains.

+Last but not least, we've got a bandwidth-busting solution for multi-agent perception.
+The [Fast2comm framework](https://papers.miklos.dev/2505.00740) tackles the age-old problem of sharing crucial information when every bit counts.
+By using clever prior knowledge and confidence-based feature selection, it ensures only the most vital data gets transmitted.
+It's a masterclass in efficient communication that could revolutionize everything from self-driving car swarms to distributed robotics.

+That's all for now, but stay tuned – the world of collaborative AI is moving at lightning speed, and we'll be here to keep you in the loop!

 # Daily Digest (May 2, 2025)

 Buckle up, AI enthusiasts!
 We've got a thrilling lineup of cutting-edge research that's pushing the boundaries of multi-agent systems and AI-powered applications.
 Let's dive right in!